KathirvelChandrasekaran/rick_and_morty_flutter/README.md

 # Rick and Morty

-A new Flutter application about the famous Rick and Morty show.
+A new Flutter application about the famous Rick and Morty show 🍻.

 ## API Used

-API used to develop the app is [Rickandmortyapi](https://rickandmortyapi.com/documentation/#rest).
+API used to develop the app is [Rickandmortyapi](https://rickandmortyapi.com/documentation/#rest) 💻.

 ## Screen Shots